andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 You can add headers via [addHeader(string name, string value)](ddoc-handy_httpd.components.response.HttpResponse.addHeader).

-> Note that setting the status and headers is only possible before they've been flushed, i.e. before any body content is sent.
+> ⚠️ Setting the status and headers is only possible before they've been flushed, i.e. before any body content is sent.

 #### Writing the Response Body